 Beef Mince 500g

 Garlic Chives (‘Nira’) 120g *OR as much as you like

 Garlic 1 clove *grated

 50 Gyoza Wrappers

 - Combine Beef Mince, Garlic Chives, Onion, grated Ginger and Garlic and seasoning ingredients, mix very well until it gets pasty texture.

-- Put some of the filling onto a Gyoza Skin, moisten the edge of the skin with water, fold the edge about 5 times and close.
+- Put some of the filling onto a Gyoza Wrapper, moisten the edge with water, fold the edge about 5 times and close.